Discover more from Black Mountain Analysis

 Overt or covert mobilization efforts within the big European countries.

 Overt or covert transition to a wartime economy/production within the big European countries.

 If the number of mobilized troops of Russia exceeds more than one and a half million men.
 I’m talking only about the mobilized.
 Not about the already standing conscript and professional peacetime army.

-Calmness of Vladimir Putin is gone for a longer time.
-In fact, he would be visually very angry and his rhetoric would reach levels, never seen before.
-See his behaviour from November 2021 until February 2022, for a small version of what we would see.
+Vladimir Putin’s calm demeanor vanishes for a long time.
+In fact, he would be visually very angry and his rhetoric would reach levels never seen before.
+See his behavior from November 2021 until February 2022 for a small sample of what we would see.

 Active and official participation of NATO troops in hostilities against Russia.